Looking for luxury Maldives hotels? Here’s my review of the W Maldives.

 – The entrance and outside

-As we landed, the heavens literally opened, so I have to say we had quite an epic arrival to the hotel.
+As we landed, the heavens literally opened, so I have to say we had quite an epic arrival to the W Maldives.
 As always, there is a welcome team (it isn’t as if you can turn up unannounced!) which was very efficient.
 We were handed a glass of champagne each and taken to a covered golf cart which was to take us to our room.

 But on a sunny day, this is what you would expect!